Porsche's success looms over Maserati sales push

 The GranTurismo offers a cabriolet version, the GranCabrio, while the Ghibli is the first Maserati that also comes with a diesel engine.

-The Ghibli's price tag of around 70,000 euros (58,054.11 pounds) - well below the Quattroporte's 100,000 euros - seeks to attract well-heeled younger buyers.
+The Ghibli's price tag of around 70,000 euros ($97,200) - well below the Quattroporte's 100,000 euros - seeks to attract well-heeled younger buyers.
 Maserati CEO Harald Wester says any further push downmarket to boost sales is not on the cards.

 At the Geneva car show last month, Maserati presented a prototype of the Alfieri, a sporty two-seater which Marchionne said "could complete the Maserati line-up".
 He said the Alfieri was only "an indication of things to come".
 Maserati will give more details on its industrial plan in early May.